Myopia Control Treatment That Works

 Myopia can be slowed down

-Our Optometrist David has specific training and experience in myopia control.
-David is also one of the only few optometrists in WA to use the ZEISS IOLMaster to monitor eye growth and myopic progression.
+Our Optometrists David and Mark have specific training and experience in myopia control backed up by the practice having technology such as the ZEISS IOL Master to precisely monitor eye growth and myopic progression.

 What is Myopia?